sourcegraph/handbook/content/company-info-and-process/communication/rfcs/index.md

 [View the template](https://docs.google.com/document/d/1zInJ9mn_SePKjS8dLHS1EDt2_gUEkCKD544bDDSuJek/edit) • [Duplicate](https://docs.google.com/document/d/1zInJ9mn_SePKjS8dLHS1EDt2_gUEkCKD544bDDSuJek/copy)

-## External contributors
+Here is how I would rewrite the external contributing section with the Markdown links:

+## Contributing as an external contributor

+We welcome contributions from developers outside of Sourcegraph and Cody!
+Here are some tips for external contributors:

+### Contributing to Sourcegraph

-We invite external contributors to create and share RFCs with us.
-If you aren’t a Sourcegraph team member, just ask one of us (by [filing an issue](https://github.com/sourcegraph/sourcegraph/issues) or tweeting [@sourcegraph](https://twitter.com/sourcegraph)) to create a new RFC in the [RFCs Google Drive folder](https://drive.google.com/drive/folders/1zP3FxdDlcSQGC1qvM9lHZRaHH4I9Jwwa) and give you edit access.
+If you want to contribute an RFC to Sourcegraph, reach out to the Sourcegraph team on Twitter [@sourcegraph](https://twitter.com/sourcegraph) or by [filing an issue](https://github.com/sourcegraph/sourcegraph/issues) on GitHub.
+A Sourcegraph team member can then give you edit access to the [RFCs Google Drive folder](https://drive.google.com/drive/folders/1zP3FxdDlcSQGC1qvM9lHZRaHH4I9Jwwa) so you can submit your proposal.

+### Contributing to Cody

+To contribute an RFC to Cody, connect with the Cody team on Twitter [@sourcegraphcody](https://twitter.com/sourcegraphcody) or [GitHub](https://github.com/sourcegraph/cody/issues).
+A Cody team member can provide you edit access to add your RFC to the shared [RFCs Google Drive folder](https://drive.google.com/drive/folders/1zP3FxdDlcSQGC1qvM9lHZRaHH4I9Jwwa).